SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 returns status code
 - 200 plus application/json response for each requested certificate, by your provided "requestId"
-   * if EPAO created the certificate and status is 'ready', certificate details will be returned and the certificate will have a status of 'submitted',
+   * if EPAO created the certificate and status is 'Ready', certificate details will be returned and the certificate will have a status of 'Submitted',
    * otherwise validation error(s) will be returned
+- 403 Too many certificates specified within the request.
+   * current limit is 25

 ### Delete a Certificate

 #### To delete a certificate before it is submitted

-   It is possible to delete a certificate that has been created by the EPAO using the API when the status is not 'submitted'.
+   It is possible to delete a certificate that has been created by the EPAO using the API when the status is not 'Submitted'.

 ```http
 DELETE /api/v1/certificate/{uln}/{familyName}/{standard}/{certificateReference}